Mark Newman: Awards and honors

 Newman is a Fellow of the Royal Society, Fellow of the American Physical Society, Fellow of the American Association for the Advancement of Science, Fellow of the Network Science Society, a Simons Foundation Fellow, and a Guggenheim Fellow.
-He was the recipient of the 2014 Lagrange Prize from the ISI Foundation, the 2021 Euler Award of the Network Science Society, and the 2024 Leo P. Kadanoff Prize of the American Physical Society.
+He was the recipient of the 2014 Lagrange Prize from the ISI Foundation, the 2021 Euler Award of the Network Science Society, the 2024 Leo P. Kadanoff Prize of the American Physical Society, and the 2026 John von Neumann Prize from the Society for Industrial and Applied Mathematics.